Gukesh Dommaraju: Chess beginnings

 Gukesh learned to play chess at the age of seven, and eventually began structured one-hour sessions three times a week.
-He dropped out of school after Class IV (in elementary school) to focus on his chess career.
+He stopped attending school regularly after Class IV (in elementary school) to focus on his chess career.
 In 2017, his father quit his job to travel with Gukesh to various tournaments; Gukesh was sponsored by his parents' friends at this time, support about which he has often spoken since.
 His extraordinary talent was recognized institutionally early on, and he became one of the many beneficiaries of the robust Indian chess ecosystem.

+Gukesh's childhood coach, GM Vishnu Prasanna, restrained him from using chess engines for analysis and training during the formative years of his career, in what has been described as a "radical experiment", with goal of developing independent analytical skills and intuition; he started using engines after crossing the 2500 rating threshold.

 Career

-2015–2019: Beginnings
+2015–2021

 Gukesh won the under-9 section of the Asian School Chess Championships in 2015.
 He won the World Youth Chess Championship in 2018 in the under-12 category.
 In the 2018 Asian Youth Chess Championship, he won a record five gold medals in the under-12 events in individual rapid, blitz and classical formats, and the team rapid and blitz competitions.
 He completed the requirements for the title of International Master in March 2017 at the 34th Cappelle-la-Grande Open.

 On 15 January 2019, Gukesh became the then second-youngest grandmaster in the history of the game at the age of 12 years, 7 months, and 17 days, behind Sergey Karjakin.
-(Note: The record has since been beaten by Abhimanyu Mishra, making Gukesh the third-youngest.)
+(Note: The record has since been beaten by Abhimanyu Mishra and Faustino Oro making Gukesh the fourth-youngest.)
 In June 2021, he won the Julius Baer Challengers Chess Tour, Gelfand Challenge, scoring 14 out of 19 points.